 There are many different ways to gamble legally in the Sunshine State, from the lottery to racetracks to tribal casinos to card rooms.
-The potential launch of legal sportsbooks in the state could eventually add another option.
+Mobile and brick and mortar sports gambling also count in the gaming spectrum.
 Therefore, questions about how to file taxes whenever you do win can arise.

 Note that while the IRS requires you pay taxes on gambling winnings when filing your federal income taxes, Florida has no state income tax so there’s no worry there.

 When it comes to federal taxes, though, here is all you need to know about how to calculate and fulfill your tax obligation on gambling winnings.